Shinya (musician): Musicianship

 Shinya cited Led Zeppelin's John Bonham as his favorite drummer.
-His drum instructor was Soul Toul, drummer of Daddy Takechiyo & Tokyo Otoboke Cats.
-Shinya said he normally does not practice drums at all in his daily life; "If you keep on thinking 'I have to get better at drums', then playing would be like studying, and your playing style would get more and more restricted and rigid.
+According to Sugizo, in high school, Shinya was also influenced by drummers such as Munetaka Higuchi of Loudness and Yutaka Odawara of Rebecca.
+Although self-taught, Shinya studied under Soul Toul, drummer of Daddy Takechiyo & Tokyo Otoboke Cats, before Luna Sea made their major label debut.
+Shinya said he normally did not practice drums at all in his daily life; "If you keep on thinking 'I have to get better at drums', then playing would be like studying, and your playing style would get more and more restricted and rigid.
 To me, that's horrible."
-After singing on his own 1997 solo album, Shinya said his drumming style changed to became more conscious of vocals.
-Hisaaki Komatsu, Luna Sea's front of house engineer since 2011, said that Shinya is particular about his drum sounds in concerts.
-He said that after a show, Shinya listens to a recording on the way home and messages Komatsu to make changes for the next day.
+After singing on his own 1997 solo album, Shinya said his drumming style changed to become more conscious of vocals.
+Because he could not read sheet music, Shinya said he struggled when he first began working as a session drummer after Luna Sea's disbandment in 2000.
+Hisaaki Komatsu, Luna Sea's front of house engineer since 2011, said that Shinya was particular about his drum sounds in concerts.
+He said that after a show, Shinya listened to a recording on the way home and messaged Komatsu to make changes for the next day.
 Shinya's protégé and roadie was Siam Shade drummer Jun-ji.

-Pierre Nakano of Ling Tosite Sigure holds Shinya in high esteem, as does Masahiro Matsuoka.
-Reportedly, Alexandros drummer Satoyasu Shomura is largely influenced by Shinya, and Shinya of Dir En Grey cited him as the number one drummer.
-Kra's Yasuno was inspired to start playing the drums because of Shinya, and Dio – Distraught Overlord drummer Denka cited him as one of his two biggest influences.
+Former Alexandros drummer Satoyasu Shomura was also one of Shinya's protégés, but quit in a rude manner, which caused a rift between them.